quinlan-lab/recombinator/README.md

   - contains the only mimimally filtered crossovers that seem valid for all samples
 + $prefix/$region.crossovers.bed
   - contains a more filtered set (but may exclude small gene conversions) for all samples
-+ $prefix/$region/ directory also contains the above to files per-family
 + $prefix/$region/$region.$family.png shows a plot of the crossovers like the example below.
 + $prefix/$region/$region.$family.$parent.bed.gz contains all of the informative sites in that parent.
 Any time the 'same' column changes, there is a putative crossover.